 Visualizing Sacred Birth in Sara Star’s “The Crowning”

-Study for The Crowning (Copyright 2003, Sara Star.
+The Crowning (Copyright 2004, Sara Star.
 All Rights Reserved).

 Sara Star has created some of the most powerful art relevant to the visualization of birth.
 In a previous post, I examined her Study for The Crowning (see also below),a piece Star created in preparation for the painting of her monumental work, The Crowning (above), which measures 5′ x 5′ and depicts the Virgin Mother Mary giving birth to Baby Jesus.
 Both images are enormously helpful to pregnant women as they prepare in their own journeys of labor and birth.
 To date, Star has shown The Crowning at a Catholic University, a state college and a small town gallery, and it is my hope that we will show the work here in San Francisco soon.

 The Crowning is helpful to pregnant women in several different ways.
 On a visual level, the painting shows the calm birth of a baby, its mother relaxed and meditative as she labors and her baby emerges.
 As in the Study for The Crowning, the mother’s eyes are closed and she opens up both gently and strongly, bringing forth the baby with her own hands, unaided and by herself.
 The warm, ruddy tone of the background, and the soft blue of the pillow on which Mary rests both add to the visual sensation that mother and child are serene in this shared moment of birth.